Virtual assistant

 Parameters

-Close an issue to address
+Close an open issue

-Add/Modify the Building(s)
+Add/Modify Building(s)

-Delete/disable a site
+Delete/deactivate a site

 Add/Edit Equipment